pop-team/pop-win/PROGRAMMING.md

 POPSensor is the primary class to use in a POPWin application.
 It allows the user to access the remote sensors.
 Its main methods are:

 - **Constructor**: specifies the name of the JSON file that describes resources and start acquiring data from the remote sensors.
-- **Gather**     : returns the data that was gathered in the form of a POPSensorData object.
+- **ExecuteQuery**: returns the data that was gathered by the SQL request in the form of a POPSensorData object.
 - **Broadcast**  : broadcast one message to all sensors
-- **Reduce**      : Compute and returns statistics on the data (size, min, max, aver, sum, stdev)

 [Full definition](POPSensor.ph).